Minor Documentation Errors, But Being Accused of a Medicare or Medicaid Overpayment? Not So Fast!!

 Oil has dried up, Jeb.

-Posted on February 2, 2018, in Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appealing Adverse Decisions, Audits, CMS, Denials of Claims, Due process, Federal Government, Federal Law, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Office of Administrative Hearings, Post-Payment Reviews, Prepayment Review, Provider Medicaid Contracts, RAC Audits, Regulatory Audits, Supreme Court, Unnecessary Medical Services, US Supreme Court and tagged Escobar, False Claims, False Claims Act, false claims act penalties, False Medicare Claims, Health care, health care providers, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare Act, Post-Payment Review, postpayment review; Suspension of Medicaid reimbursements, Potomac Law, Prepayment, Prepayment Review, Prepayment Reviews, Qui Tam, Salus Rehabilitation, Suspension of Medicaid Payments, Suspension of Medicare Payments, Suspension of Reimbursements.
+Posted on February 2, 2018, in Administrative Law Judge, Administrative Remedies, Alleged Overpayment, CMS, Denials of Claims, Due process, Federal Government, Federal Law, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Office of Administrative Hearings, Post-Payment Reviews, Prepayment Review, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Provider Medicaid Contracts, RAC Audits, Regulatory Audits, Supreme Court, Unnecessary Medical Services, US Supreme Court and tagged Escobar, False Claims, False Claims Act, false claims act penalties, False Medicare Claims, Health care, health care providers, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare Act, Post-Payment Review, postpayment review; Suspension of Medicaid reimbursements, Potomac Law, Prepayment, Prepayment Review, Prepayment Reviews, Qui Tam, Salus Rehabilitation, Suspension of Medicaid Payments, Suspension of Medicare Payments, Suspension of Reimbursements.
 Bookmark the permalink.
 1 Comment.